jpgsaraceni/gopher-trade/README.md

-# Gopher Exchange (WIP)
+# Gopher Trade (WIP)

-Gopher Exchange is a currency conversion API built in Go.
+Gopher Trade is a currency conversion API built in Go.
 References are scattered as links through this README.
 Hopefully when I'm finished I will create a References section at the end of this document.

 ## Contents